 Step 6: You will be led to another window to configure call handling.
 Here, you can set the ring order, attempt duration, and maximum ring duration.
 You can also tweak the ordering of how all ring group members will be called.

 Step 9: The next window will ask you to assign numbers to your ring group.
-While this is optional, this serves as a customer-facing number for your business.
+While this is optional, note that this serves as your business’ customer-facing number.

 - Call destination